sgobotta/erlang/README.md

-# Erlang - Futurelearn
+# Erlang

 > May, 2020

-## Repository for the FutureLearn Erlang course notes
+## Repository for Erlang course notes

+This Repository contains information about Erlang course steps from Futurelearn well as some Erlang Master Classes content.

 > **keywords**
 >